-I have been a life-long Republican, and I have remained one because I support the Classically Liberal ideals of the historic Republican Party: the party that fought for and won the 13th Amendment; the party that supported civil rights based on the intrinsic value of all human persons, rather their value as chattel under the Interstate Commerce clause; the party that fought not only against the other party but also the KKK (which effectively was the terrorist wing of the other party, although I acknowledge that this is historical and not indicative of this other party today); the party of a centrally strong yet limited constitutional republican federacy based upon democratic principles and the separation of powers.
+I have been a life-long Republican, and I have remained one because I support the Classically Liberal ideals of the historic Republican Party: the party that fought for and won the 13th and 14th Amendments; the party that supported civil rights based on the intrinsic value of all human persons, rather their value as chattel under the Interstate Commerce clause; the party that fought not only against the systemic racism of the other party but also that of the KKK (which effectively was the terrorist wing of the other party, although I acknowledge that this is historical and not indicative of this other party today); the party of a centrally strong yet limited constitutional federal republic based upon democratic principles and the separation of powers.

 I do not view government as intrinsically evil or as a necessary evil; rather, it can be a great source of good.
 We the people, through the agency of our government, can provide for infrastructure and social programs that provide for all the people what no single person or smaller, private group could ever provide—when properly managed for the good of the people.
 Thus, I cannot be a Libertarian or Objectivist.
 I also do not believe that people should simply have certain things handed to them without their own participation or reasonable expectation to contribute, so I cannot be a Democrat or Progressive.